Skip to main content

 • combined dashboard stacks for admin and API together

-• dedicated escape-hatch stacks for manual API-only or admin-only operations
+• dedicated stacks for admin-only and identity-only operations

 That design is pragmatic: